The Beckman Service Centers:

 Four Specialized Facilities

-The Beckman Center’s shared technology resources comprise four highly specialized scientific facilities that serve departments and laboratories throughout Stanford University.
-In continuous operation since 1989, these core service centers are currently among the largest, most successful and well established service centers at Stanford.
+The Beckman Center’s shared technology resources comprises of four highly specialized scientific facilities that serve departments and laboratories throughout Stanford University.
+In continuous operation since 1989, these core service centers are currently among the largest, most successful, and well-established service centers at Stanford.

 Funding to Underwite New Technologies

 In order for the facilities to remain competitive within the academic community and to avail Beckman-affiliated scientists of the use of state-of-the-art scientific technologies, the Beckman Center provides funding as needed to underwrite new technologies employed by the service centers that cannot be recovered through fee structures.
 The goal is to keep the rates as low as possible in order to encourage the use of services housed in the Beckman Center.